House Foundation Water Damage – Signs, Causes & Prevention Guide

 Our discussion won’t be complete without looking at common causes of water damage to house foundations.

-Other likely causes of water damage include trees situated too close to your building, poor drainage, as well as unstable soil.
+Other likely causes of water damage include trees situated too close to your building, poor drainage, and unstable soil.
 For a better understanding of these points, let’s briefly discuss each as follows;

 • Underground Water

-When it comes to underground water, two types include naturally-occurring water as well as plumbing installations.
-For naturally occurring water, these include springs close to, or beneath the building.
+When it comes to underground water, two types include naturally occurring water as well as plumbing installations.
+Naturally occurring water includes springs close to or beneath the building.

 The presence of underground springs may be due to the proximity of a pond or other water bodies.

-Artificial underground water on the other hand arises from plumbing installations that may pass below the building.
-Leaks from such installations may affect your home’s foundation.
+Artificial underground water, on the other hand, arises from plumbing installations that may pass below the building.
+Leaks from such facilities may affect your home’s foundation.

 You’ll need to call for a fix to have any relief from the problem.